fedora-python/portingdb/docs/update_portingdb.rst

 Update and load data
 ********************

-Follow the steps below to update pordingdb data:
+The following steps are needed to update pordingdb data.
+You can run them all with a single command ``./scripts/update_portingdb.sh``:

 #.
 Get the Python 3 porting status using ``py3query`` dnf plugin.
 Use ``-o`` option to write the output directly to ``fedora.json``::